-Martínez nets late as Inter snatches 2-1 win at Torino
+Ronaldo responds to critics with fast hat trick for Juventus

-MILAN (AP) — Lautaro Martínez scored a late winner to help league leader Inter Milan snatch a 2-1 win at relegation-threatened Torino in Serie A on Sunday.
+Lautaro Martínez headed in a late winner to help Inter take a potentially crucial step towards a first league title since 2010.

-Martínez netted five minutes from time after Antonio Sanabria had cancelled out Romelu Lukaku’s opener from the penalty spot
+Martínez netted five minutes from time after Antonio Sanabria had canceled out Romelu Lukaku’s opener from the penalty spot.

-Inter moved nine points above second-place AC Milan, which was playing Napoli later.
-Nine-time defending champion Juventus was also playing later, at Cagliari.
+The penalty was awarded in the 62nd minute when Torino defender Armando Izzo clattered into Martínez.

+Inter had dominated possession before then but struggled to carve out opportunities and didn’t have a shot on target in the first half.

 Torino remained two points from safety, although it has played fewer matches than the teams around it.